-Pre/Corequisite(s): HCP 0001C with a C or better.
+100 clock hours, 3.34 occupational credits Pre/Corequisite(s): HCP 0001C with a C or better.

+Required Grade: Pass with a C or better.
 This course provides skills and clinical experiences specific to the allied health area of Electrocardiography.
 Students who successfully complete this course will be prepared to work as an electrocardiography aide or electrocardiograph monitor technician.
 Lab fee.